 In each case, however, the ICO was clear that neither organisation had sufficiently transparent published wording about its intentions, meaning that potential donors did not know what was happening with their details – and therefore had no chance to object or provide less data in the first place.
 This much is, at least, consistent with how the Data Protection Act should be applied.

 Right or wrong, the ICO is the competent regulator here and its interpretation of the law is the one with most practical impact on organisations.
 It appears we have entered a new era in which the apparent permissiveness of the Data Protection Act (and the ambiguity of the ICO's own guidance) has been sharpened into a tougher enforcement regime which will not tolerate 'data analytics' for fundraising without consent.
 Some may not agree that this is the only valid lawful basis for carrying out this kind of activity – but at this moment it seems that to proceed on any other basis would be at heightened regulatory risk.

-If you require further information on anything covered in this briefing please contact Alan Baker (firstname.lastname@example.org) or Owen O'Rorke (email@example.com) or your usual contact at the firm on 020 3375 7000.
-Further information can be found on the HE page of our website.
+If you require further information on anything covered in this briefing please contact Alan Baker (email@example.com) or Owen O'Rorke (firstname.lastname@example.org) or your usual contact at the firm on 020 3375 7000.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.